raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_2.md

 --- task ---

 Open the [Session 2](https://drive.google.com/drive/folders/1-B1Prl0dV6d50cqEP-HtlP8zrITDqKcL?usp=sharing){:target="_blank"} folder and familiarise yourself with the lesson primer and lesson plan first.
 Then, using the teacher slides and ['Getting started with App Lab' worksheet](https://docs.google.com/document/d/1IwYU2oRs0Ff5cjE9ZdxAok4IMWv53R4px5M2NC0x3x8){:target="_blank"}, work through the session.
 In the Session 2 folder, you will also find the 'Guide to setting up App Lab logins', which you were introduced to in the previous task.
-(For ease of reference, this document is also available in the main resource folder.)
+(For ease of reference, this document is also available in the main resources folder.)

 Session 2 introduces you to the App Lab interface, including some blocks.